UPPMAX/R-matlab-julia-HPC/docs/advanced/distributed_parallelism/README.md

     - More details for the MPI parallelization scheme in Python can be found in a previous [MPI course](https://github.com/MPI-course-collaboration/MPI-course) offered by some of us.
     - [MATLAB: choose between threads and processes](https://se.mathworks.com/help/parallel-computing/choose-between-thread-based-and-process-based-environments.html)

-### How it is used in programming languages of this course?
+## How it is used in programming languages of this course?

 !!! admonition "Language-specific nuances for distributed programming"

-    === "Julia"

-        - The mechanism here is called `Julia processes` which  can be activated by executing a script as follows ``julia -p X script.jl``, where *X* is the number of processes.
-Code modifications are required to support the workers.

-         - Julia also supports MPI through the package ``MPI.jl``.

     === "R"